primarypigments/Mo_Ice_Cream/README.md

 ### Acknowledgements

-- I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for his support throughout the development of this project.
+- My heartfelt thanks to my Code Institute mentor, Tim Nelson, for his invaluable support during this project's development.
-- I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
+- A special thanks to the tutor team at the Code Institute for their expert help with troubleshooting and debugging issues I encountered.
-- I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome.
+- Immense gratitude to the Code Institute Slack community for the moral support that sustained me through moments of doubt and imposter syndrome.
-- I would like to thank my partner (John/Jane), for believing in me, and allowing me to make this transition into software development.
+- I'm deeply thankful to my partner Coleen for her belief in me and her support as I transition into software development.
-- I would like to thank my employer, for supporting me in my career development change towards becoming a software developer.